-If you have several private businesses which you have a stake in then it can get quite complicated to assess your income.
+If you have several private businesses that you have a stake in, it can get quite complicated to assess your income.
 There are ways to get banks to reduce the paperwork that they need and give you a quick and easy approval.

 Call us on 1300 889 743 or fill in our free assessment form to find out how our specialist mortgage brokers can help you to get approved.